crmoorhead/image_toolbox/README.md

 # image_toolbox

-Just a collection of codes and notebooks for image manipulation and analysis.
+A collection of tools useful for image manipulation and creation of data augmentation policies.

+## Image interaction

+- image_dict (source_dir,*args): Rather than work with all images in the workspace, this creates a dictionary of all filepaths in a given directory.
+It will only add files of type .jpg, .bmp or .png to the dictionary.
+It has two optional arguments, "size" and "type" which will also add information on the dimensions and file type of each file.

+-

-## Convolution toolbox
+## Geometric Transformations

-Collection of tools for applying and analysing the effects of convolutional filters on sample images.

-## Histogram based tools
+- Resize
+-